adonegan/milestone-2-time-dash/README.md

 ### Media

-* Favicon take from Google Images.
+* Favicon taken from Google Images.
 * Responsiveness and device images image from http://ami.responsivedesign.is/
 * The Time video is hosted on YouTube: https://www.youtube.com/watch?v=t6GtguXWx34